-Emily: Yes of course, throw on some "pop" and by pop i mean colour.

-Add a touch of colour in your life, its eye-catching and usally refers to a fun personality.
+do you have any advice?
+Emily: Yes Goarse, throw on some "pop" and by pop i mean colour.
+Add a touch of colour in your life, its eye catching and usally refers to a fun personality.
 There's no age, shape or skin tone boundaries so don't hesitate.
 Also dont forget to accessorize.

-Lauren: For me personally i never leave the house without rings, brackets and a watch.
-They enhance you look giving you a classy stylish touch, and conclude, our last piece of advice for fashion today is to be proud of yourself and accept your natural beauty.
+Lauren: For me personally i never leave the house without rings, brackles and a watch.
+They enhance you look giving you a disasy stijkh touch, and conclude, our last by touch a surgent to the source of advice for fashion today is to provide yourself and accept your natural e-our unm and on addiction in generall?
+Emily: We are beyond heartbroken over Malcom's death.
+Both of us got long really well with him, and enjoyed his company.
+Lauren: Addiction is a horrible disease, which a lot of people are suffering from.
+Ihey shouldn't have to down that road alone.
+Emily: Do not feel ashamed for asking for help because because shame feeds the disease while humiliation defeats it.
+Lauren: I also beink Arinan has dealt with the shathon amazingly, considering all of the backlash.